What Is Town Planning?

 Town Planning Process

 The town planning process often involves several stages including advertising, referal authority comments and Council further information requests.
-For greater detail on the process and typical steps involved you can read more here

 One thing to be aware of is that town planning approval can take many months and this should be factored into your project.
 In fact the question of how long it will take to get a planning permit is asked by so many clients that we have written a blog post about it here.